Nicky Cox: Early career

-BBC

-Shortly afterwards she joined BBC Worldwide (then called BBC Enterprises) with a brief to launch a junior version of the Radio Times.

-The first magazine she launched for the BBC in 1989 was Fast Forward.
-She went on to work for 13 years as editorial director of the children's division at the BBC launching some 50 children's magazines in total, ranging in age from Teletubbies through to Top of the Pops.
-She was also editorial director of BBC children's books, DVD and audio in the UK.
-She sat on the BBC brand development board, working on programmes such as Tweenies.

-While at the BBC she became executive producer of two charity concerts at Wembley Stadium in aid of ChildLine, which featured Boyzone, Dannii Minogue and Take That.
-While at the BBC, she sat on the brand development board for new programmes, and was part of the commissioning team.

 First News

 While working at the BBC, Cox first met Piers Morgan, who was editing The Sun newspaper's Bizarre page at the time.

 Before the launch of First News, Cox worked as editorial director at Tree Top Media for four years launching magazines including Tinkerbell and Ant & Dec's pre-school animation, Engie Benjy, as well as ITV's Pop Idol.
-During this period she became a BAFTA judge for children's television programmes.
+During this period, she became a BAFTA judge for children's television programmes.

 The newspaper was launched by Cox and Morgan and Cox's cousins, Steve and Sarah Thomson, in May 2006.
 The official launch was held at a party hosted by Prime Minister Gordon Brown at Downing Street.
 The newspaper won an award from Save The Children for "Outstanding Contribution To Children".
 Cox collected the award from HRH Princess Anne.

 In 2017, alongside First News, Cox started an indie production company, Fresh Start Media, with former BBC colleagues – Emmy and BAFTA award-winning Marshall Corwin and Chris Rogers.
 The company specialises in making news and documentaries for, or about, children.
 Fresh Start Media's first documentary for the BBC was called Too Many Guns, focusing on America's youngest gun control campaigner.